v12technology/fluxtion/docs/sections/fluxtion-explored/fluxtion-dsl.md

 This example creates a simple graph structure, multiple stateful/stateless functions are bound to a single parent DataFlow.

+We are using the `DataFlow.console` operation to print intermediate results to the screen for illustrative purposese.
+The console operation is a specialisation of `DataFlow.peek`.

 {% highlight java %}
 //STATEFUL FUNCTIONS
 MyFunctions myFunctions = new MyFunctions();